SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 #### Plot Recipe

-The `MonteCarloSummary` comes with a plot recipe for visualizing the summary statistics.
+The `EnsembleSummary` comes with a plot recipe for visualizing the summary statistics.
 The extra keyword arguments are:

 - `idxs`: the solution components to plot.
 Defaults to plotting all components.
 - `error_style`: The style for plotting the error.
 Defaults to `ribbon`.
 Other choices are `:bars` for error bars and `:none` for no error bars.
 - `ci_type` : Defaults to `:quantile` which has `(qlow,qhigh)` quantiles
-  whose limits were determined when constructing the `MonteCarloSummary`.
+  whose limits were determined when constructing the `EnsembleSummary`.
   Gaussian CI `1.96*(standard error of the mean)` can be set using `ci_type=:SEM`.

 One useful argument is `fillalpha` which controls the transparency of the ribbon